-The housewives of Forest Hills Gardens and For-Hills made a very generous and prompt response the request of Mrs. Ralph Renaud and Mrs. sephen L. Coles for donations of bed linen to be ent to war hospitals in France.
-Sheets to the numof 124 and 115 pillow cases have been received to date and have gone forward through the Forest Ils unit of the Surgical Dressings Committee.
-It probable that these are already on their way to France.
-Those who did not find it convenient to entribute at the first call are requested to notify ther of the ladies named above and their donations be called for to be shipped at a later date.
-The mand for bed linen is a pressing one which will w rather than diminish.
+The housewives of Forest Hills Gardens and Forest Hills made a very generous and prompt response to the request of Mrs. Ralph Renaud and Mrs. Stephen L. Coles for donations of bed linen to be sent to war hospitals in France.
+Sheets to the number of 124 and 115 pillow cases have been received up to date and have gone forward through the Forest Hills unit of the Surgical Dressings Committee.
+It is probable that these are already on their way to France.
+Those who did not find it convenient to contribute at the first call are requested to notify either of the ladies named above and their donations will be called for to be shipped at a later date.
+The demand for bed linen is a pressing one which will grow rather than diminish.